 Mistakes about Whether to Save for College

-Failing to save for college.
-Parents give many reasons for not saving for college.
-Sometimes they suffer sticker shock at the prospect of saving 100 percent of college costs.
+Failing to save for college: Parents give many reasons for not saving for college.
+Sometimes they suffer sticker shock at the prospect of saving 100% of college costs.
 Sometimes they argue that there is a penalty for savings in college financial aid formulas.
-Sometimes they think that financial aid will cover all college costs or that their child will win a free ride through scholarships.
-Other times they prioritize saving for retirement ahead of saving for college.
+Sometimes they think that financial aid will cover all costs or their child will win a free ride via scholarships.
+Other times, they prioritize saving for retirement ahead of saving for college.

-- Rather than try to save the full cost of a college education, families should spread the cost of college out over time, just as they would do for any other major life-cycle expense.
-As a rough cut, one third of college costs should come from past income (savings), one third from current income and one third from future income (loans).
-Aiming to save about a third of future college costs (or, equivalently, the full cost of a college education the year the child was born), will get you into the right ballpark.
+- Rather than try to save the full cost of a college education, families should spread the cost of college over time, just as they would do for any other major life-cycle expense.
+As a rough cut, one-third of college costs should come from past income (savings), one-third from current income and one-third from future income (loans).

 - There is a penalty for college savings, but it is a small penalty.
 If you save in the parent’s name or in a 529 college savings plan, need-based financial aid will be reduced by at most 5.64 percent of the asset value.
 So, for every $10,000 saved, you will still net $9,436 to pay for college costs.

-- Financial aid will not cover all college costs.
-Most colleges do not meet full demonstrated financial need.
+- Financial aid will not cover all costs.
 Even among those colleges that meet full need, most include student loans in the financial aid package.
 Only 35 colleges (out of thousands) meet full need entirely with grants, and many of these colleges do so by redefining financial need.
-Only about 0.6 percent of students receive enough grants and scholarships to cover all college costs.
+Only about 0.6% of students receive enough grants and scholarships to cover all college costs.